Two fall favorites in one.

 - 1/2 cup (1 stick) unsalted butter, melted

 - 1 15-ounce can pumpkin purée (I like Libby's brand)

 - 1 teaspoon kosher salt

 - Preheat the oven to 350°F and grease a muffin tin.
 (Do not line with paper muffin cups because you won't be able to roll them all around in cinnamon sugar.)

-- Beat the oil, eggs, sugars, pumpkin, salt, and spices until smooth.
+- Beat the melted butter, eggs, sugars, pumpkin, spices, and salt until smooth.
 Scrape the bowl to make sure everything is fully emulsified.